 Advantages of Trade Deficit

-- Comparative Advantage: According to the theory of Comparative advantage, any country should specialize its limited resources to the production of those goods and services in which it has a comparative advantage over other countries and import all other goods.
-Therefore if the country incurs a deficit in achieving a comparative advantage, then its resources are being optimally utilized
+- Comparative Advantage: According to the theory of Comparative advantage, any country should specialize its limited resources in the production of those goods and services in which it has a comparative advantage over other countries and import all other goods.
+Therefore, if the country incurs a deficit in achieving a comparative advantage, its resources are optimally utilized.

-- Greater Investments: FDI and FPI are part of capital account and if the current account has a deficit, the capital account shows a surplus, therefore the countries with greater trade deficit may experience a greater inflow of investments as interest rates increase in such environment.
+- Greater Investments: FDI and FPI are part of the capital account, and if the current account has a deficit, the capital account shows a surplus; therefore, the countries with greater trade deficit may experience a greater inflow of investments as interest rates increase in such an environment.
 This is sometimes referred to as the self-correcting nature of the Trade deficit.
-However, it is more of a theoretical concept than a realistic phenomena
+However, it is more of a theoretical concept than a real phenomenon.

 Disadvantages of Trade Deficit

-- Domestic Unemployment: Greater imports imply that the foreign-produced goods are cheaper as compared to domestically produced ones.
-This would lead to a reduction in domestic production and therefore greater unemployment.
+- Domestic Unemployment: Greater imports imply that foreign-produced goods are cheaper as compared to domestically produced ones.
+This would lead to a reduction in domestic production and, therefore, greater unemployment.

-- Currency Depreciation: To import more, the country needs to sell its own currency in exchange of foreign currency to be able to pay for the imports.
+- Currency Depreciation: To import more, the country needs to sell its own currency in exchange for foreign currency to be able to pay for the imports.
 This increases the supply of domestic currency in the international market and increases the demand for foreign currency, leading to an appreciation of the foreign currency and the simultaneous depreciation of the domestic currency.
-Which can also lead to inflationary pressures for the domestic population as the purchasing power of the currency declines
+This can also lead to inflationary pressures for the domestic population as the currency declines its purchasing power of the currency.

-- Dutch Disease: In simple terms, if the resources of a country are concentrated on one sector where it has a comparative example, only that sector grows and others don’t so the dependency on one product becomes very high.
-Example being Middle-east countries’ dependency on oil exports.
+- Dutch Disease: In simple terms, if the resources of a country are concentrated on one sector where it has a comparative example, only that sector grows, and others don’t, so the dependency on one product becomes very high.
+An example is Middle-east countries’ dependency on oil exports.

-A trade deficit can be beneficial under certain circumstances, however, most countries prefer to curtail it at advisable limits.
-The US has had a deficit for most of the past years, however, its currency has not been affected much, this is because USD is the most popular exchange currency for most of the international transactions and therefore is always in great demand and it is also an SDR currency and therefore acts as a reserve currency.
+A trade deficit can be beneficial under certain circumstances; however, most countries prefer to curtail it at advisable limits.
+The US has had a deficit for most of the past years; however, its currency has not been affected much; this is because the USD is the most popular exchange currency for most international transactions and therefore is always in great demand, and it is also an SDR currency and therefore acts as a reserve currency.
 The above is not true for most of the countries of the world for whom the trade deficit is a bigger problem.

 This is a guide to the Trade Deficit.
-Here we discuss how does Trade Deficit Work? along with advantages and disadvantages.
+Here we discuss how Trade Deficit works. along with advantages and disadvantages.
 You may also look at the following articles to learn more –